 Looking After Your Jack Dempsey Cichlids

-Make sure you place the rocks and ground decor in a way that breaks up the aquarium into territories.
-So, the Jack Demspeys can establish themselves.
-Make sure you have vertical structures, so they have something to hide behind.
+Place the rocks and ground decor in a way that breaks up the aquarium into territories.
+Also have vertical structures so they have something to hide behind.

 When you introduce them, make sure the lighting isn’t too bright, and there are places for them to hide.